-Mark Mullen acts in a wide range of property matters, both contentious and non-contentious, and appears before the courts and the Property Chamber of the First-tier Tribunal.
+Mark Mullen acts in a wide range of property matters, both contentious and non-contentious, and appears before the courts and the First-tier Tribunal.

 His experience includes cases concerning: